Most Valuable Professional

 Special stuff: Sorting and filtering

-With Excel 2007 we get a whole new set of filtering and sorting options.
+With tables, we get a whole new set of filtering and sorting options.
 I'm only showing a tiny bit here, a Sort on cell color (orangish) and a filter on the font color.
-The code below doesn't work in Excel 2003.
-A List in 2003 only has the default sort and autofilter possibilities we have known since Excel 5 and which had hardly been expanded at all in the past 12 years or so.

 Sub SortingAndFiltering()